mooreCS65/mooreCS65.github.io/syllabus.md

 so you will build your UI not just once, but multiple times, as successively higher-fidelity and more complete prototypes.
 The assignments will help guide you along the process of building out your project and make sure you are making progress on the project throughout the semester.
 This project is a group project and should be copmleted in groups of 3 or 4 students.

-### Exams (20%):
+### Exams (15%):
-There are two exams, each of which are worth 10% of your final grade.
-They are very tentatively scheduled for:
-- Exam #1: October 13th
-- Exam #2: November 22nd
+There will be one final exam in this course, although it will be taken during class time, not the final exam slot.
+This exam will be worth 15% of your final grade.

 ## Attendance
 In-person attendance is strongly encouraged--Short Exercises will be conducted in-class and will need to be turned in before the end of class.